supersimplesuper/docs/website/docs/software_partners/explanations/understanding_super_api_entities/index.md

 ### Employee

-The employee represents a user entity who is employed at the employer.
+The employee represents a user entity who is employed by the employer.
 This entity should be unique per employer <> employee relationship in your system (e.g. if a user works at two organisations in your system, then we should have two matching employee records in SuperAPI, not one representing the underlying user).
 Currently this entity exists to provide future functionality such as superannuation payments via our SuperSend product and to allow our software partners to configure superannuation performance dashboards inside the application.

 ::: info
 This entity requires a `remote_id` field which can be used to map back to your system.